 Parenting time is decided separately between the parents.
 It is typical that the parent with visitation rights will spend every-other weekend, some holidays, and summer vacations with their child.

-Attorney Andrew B. Jones is here for you.
-He will help protect you and your child’s rights and walk you through every step of the child custody process fighting for the most beneficial outcome.
+The attorneys at Jones Law Office are here for you.
+We will help protect you and your child’s rights and walk you through every step of the child custody process fighting for the most beneficial outcome.

 Need Help with Custody and Parenting Time?